Principles underlying efficient exciton transport unveiled by information-geometric analysis

-\textit{Results \& Discussion -- } We begin by investigating how phonons affect the robustness of transport properties, as quantified by the sloppiness of the model.
-Figure~\ref{fig:SloppyDynamicsFig} compares two transport models sharing an identical linear chain geometry with degenerate on-site energies.
-One is subject to the non-trivial (super-Ohmic) spectrum $J_1$, where detailed balance causes an asymmetry in phonon absorption vs emission, whilst the other implements simple phenomenological pure dephasing arising from $J_3$.
-This leads to different model manifolds, where the strongest parameter dependencies are several orders of magnitude larger for the first model than for the second.
-As shown by the population dynamics in Fig.~\ref{fig:SloppyDynamicsFig}a,b only the super-Ohmic phonon model supports coherent (site basis) oscillations on timescales of relevance to the transport process.
+\textit{Results \& Discussion --} We begin by investigating how different vibrational environment descriptions affect the robustness of transport properties, as quantified by the sloppiness of the model.
+Specifically, we compare spectra $J_1$ and $J_3$ for a transport model with linear chain geometry and degenerate on-site energies, finding that this leads to two contrasting parameter space manifolds, where the transport properties are several orders of magnitude more sensitive to parameter perturbations for the first model ($J_1$) than the second~($J_3$); as seen by the relative difference in FIM eigenvalues.
+In the SM~\cite{Note1} we show that this contrast holds over a wide range of $\gamma_{ph}$ values.
+The population dynamics in Fig.~\ref{fig:SloppyDynamicsFig}a show that only the $J_1$ model supports coherent (site-basis) oscillations on timescales relevant to the transport process.
 In this case, the resulting interference effects contribute to a dynamics that is far more sensitive to the details of the model.
-However, both models are inherently sloppy; sensitivity to small parameter changes is concentrated in a few linearly independent perturbations, which we will now see primarily involve the local network excitation energies.
+However, both models are inherently sloppy; sensitivity to small parameter changes is concentrated in a few linearly independent perturbations, which we will now see primarily involve the on-site excitation energies.